 - Set 10-Geography, U.S. History, Economics

-All five TASC modules were scored on a 300 – 800 scale and the minimally required score on each module was 500.
-Averaging across subject tests wais not possible.
+All five TASC modules were scored on a 300 – 800 scale, and the minimally required score on each module was 500.
+Averaging across subject tests was not possible.

 On the TASC Social Studies part, the following topics were addressed: U.S. History, World History, Civics & Government, Geography, and Economics.

 The TASC Social Studies module included 47 questions that needed to be completed in 75 minutes.
 Most questions were multiple-choice, but there also were draggable, multiple-answer, and some constructed-response questions.